Quineeryn/Quineeryn/README.md

   </a>
 </div>

+---

 ### 👨‍💻 About Me

-<p align="left"><br><br>Based in Bandung, Indonesia 🇮🇩  <br>I’m a backend-focused developer who believes that deep expertise is the key to building impactful solutions.
+<p align="left"><br>Based in Bandung, Indonesia 🇮🇩  <br>I’m a backend-focused developer who believes that deep expertise is the key to building impactful solutions.
 Inspired by Warren Buffet's principle, I’m committed to being exceptionally good at what I do, currently backend engineering.  <br><br>While backend is my main domain, I also enjoy working on fullstack projects to stay in sync with frontend needs, improve collaboration, and understand the bigger system as a whole.  <br><br>Always open to learn from others, contribute to meaningful projects, and grow through hands-on experience in real-world environments 🚀</p>

 ###